erwindev/vendor-management/README.md

 $ docker-compose up
 ```

-Access your application via this url - http://localhost:8080
+Access the application via this url - http://localhost:8080
+Access the API via this url - http://localhost:8080/api/v1